 Note: The Wilcox & Gibbs chain stitch needles fit and work perfectly in the Smith & Egge Little Comfort machines.

-Mail me for details firstname.lastname@example.org
+I have a few needles so mail me for details firstname.lastname@example.org

 John Wanamaker and Smith & Egge